M.D. with Distinction in Health Policy

 As the project nears completion, a thesis will be submitted to the Health Policy committee describing the objectives, hypothesis, methods, outcome, and implications of the research conducted or the project implemented.

 All members of the thesis committee and the Associate Dean must sign the thesis by April 1 of the graduating year.
-Students should begin to circulate their thesis by Feb.
-1 to make sure committee members have time for any needed change feedback.
+Students should begin to circulate their thesis by February 1 to make sure committee members have time to give feedback.

 A copy of the thesis will be archived within the library collection.
 The formal signed paperwork will be kept by the Associate Dean.